Understanding the Types and Benefits of Transit Ads

 New, innovative, and hyper-targeted, food delivery bike ads are changing the landscape of transit advertising.

-Placing ads on the delivery bike top box, top box fin, driver’s helmet, or through pamphlet distribution, means your brand touches people directly in their homes and neighbourhoods - in areas that buses, trains, and taxis seldom reach.
+Placing ads on the delivery bike top box, top box fin, driver’s helmet, or through flyer distribution, means your brand touches people directly in their homes and neighbourhoods - in areas that buses, trains, and taxis seldom reach.

 Plus, because it coincides with the pleasures of receiving meal deliveries, your brand's association with comfort, ease, luxury, and convenience is implied.